 The RHP zero complicates compensation.
 The best design approach is to reduce the loop gain to cross zero at about 25% of the calculated RHP zero frequency.
 The Type II error amplifier compensation provided by R4, C18, and C17 places one pole at the origin for high DC gain.
-The second pole should be placed close to the RHP zero.
-The error amplifier zero (Equation 54) should be placed near the dominate modulator pole.
+The 2nd pole should be located close to the RHP zero.
+The error amplifier zero (Equation 47) should be placed near the dominate modulator pole.
 This is a good starting point for compensation.
+Refer to the on-line LM5118 Quick-Start calculator for ready to use equations and more details.

-Components R4 and C18 configure the error amplifier as a Type II configuration which has a DC pole and a zero at
+Components R4 and C18 configure the error amplifier as a type II configuration which has a DC pole and a zero at:

-$$f_z = \frac{1}{2 \times \pi \times R4 \times C18}$$ (54)
+$$f_z = \frac{1}{2 \times \pi \times R4 \times C18}$$

-C17 introduces an additional pole used to cancel high frequency switching noise.
+C17 introduces an additional pole used to cancel high-frequency switching noise.
 The error amplifier zero cancels the modulator pole leaving a single pose response at the crossover frequency of the loop gain if the crossover frequency is much lower than the right half plane zero frequency.
 A single pole response at the crossover frequency yields a very stable loop with 90 degrees of phase margin.

 For the design example, a target loop bandwidth (crossover frequency) of 2.0 kHz was selected (about 25% of the right-half-plane zero frequency).
 The error amplifier zero (fz) should be selected at a frequency near that of the modulator pole and much less than the target crossover frequency.
 This constrains the product of R4 and C18 for a desired compensation network zero to be less than 2 kHz.
 Increasing R4, while proportionally decreasing C18 increases the error amp gain.
 Conversely, decreasing R4 while proportionally increasing C18 decreases the error amp gain.
-For the design example C18 was selected for 100 nF and R4 was selected to be 10 kΩ.
+For the design example C18 was selected for 100 nF and R4 was selected to be 10 k $\Omega$ .
 These values set the compensation network zero at 159 Hz.
 The overall loop gain can be predicted as the sum (in dB) of the modulator gain and the error amp gain.